 I fish frenchies a lot, and I have much success on them throughout the year.
 Especially in winter.
 I tie them on jig hooks with slotted tungsten beads, and on regular nymph hooks with brass, but then a skunked afternoon led me to a little change in their appearance and action.

 While out on the river one afternoon , catching nothing, I hooked that “favorite fly” of mine on the hook keeper and took a break.
-I flipped a few rocks to find some rather large stoneflies and mayflies, A lot larger than the ones I had found that morning.
+I flipped over a few rocks to find some rather large stoneflies and mayflies, A lot larger than the ones I had found that morning.
 As usual, they were all sporting those always fashionable; “dyed brown pheasant tail” colors that never seem to go out of style in the underwater world of trout town 😂

 So After a little more riverside searching, I decided that my favorite “generic fly” probably just needed a little more movement.

 “Operator error” as I like to call it

 But what the hell, I had some time.

 So Why not just go back and upgrade the frenchie we all love so much?!

 After sitting behind my vise and trying to cut off the end of a few hooks In a caffeine fueled midnight frenzy, I remembered something..